Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions: Stimulated Raman Transitions in Faraday Configuration

 Fig.~\ref{fig2:cooling}(d) shows a summary of this measurement as a function of the angle of the quarter-wave plate (QWP) used to tune the circularity of the Raman laser, where $0^o$ is calibrated to correspond to linear horizontal polarization.
-We observe clearly that the Raman laser must exhibit a well defined handedness for ESR to be possible.
+We observe clearly that the Raman laser must exhibit a well-defined handedness for ESR to be possible.
 Moreover, the maximal amplitude and maximally-positive and negative shifts in the ESR resonance occur at $-45^o$ and $-135^o$, respectively, corresponding to $\sigma_+$ and $\sigma_-$ polarization settings and matching the dipoles of the two spin-conserving transitions (further details in Appendix~\ref{app:polarization}).
-This implies destructive interference of the two $\Lambda$ systems when driving with linearly polarized light, which is expected for a specific kind of HH-LH mixing as shown in Appendix~\ref{app:hhlh} -- by contrast, on the InGaAs QD in Device 1 a degree of linear diagonal polarization seems to improve the Raman coupling (see Appendix \ref{app:ingaas_ramsey}), which would imply a different kind of HH-LH mixing.
-We further observe a larger maximal shift from the undriven resonance frequency $\omega_e^0$ (horizontal dashed line) for $\sigma_+$ than for $\sigma_-$ and a clear deviation from a simple sinusoidal dependence on QWP angle.
+This implies destructive interference of the two $\Lambda$ systems when driving with linearly polarized light, which is expected for a specific kind of HH-LH mixing as shown in Appendix~\ref{app:hhlh} -- by contrast, on the InGaAs QD in Device 1 a degree of linear diagonal polarization seems to improve the Raman coupling (see Appendix \ref{app:ingaas_ramsey}), which implies a different kind of HH-LH mixing (see Appendix~\ref{app:hhlh}).
+We further observe a larger maximal shift from the undriven resonance frequency $\omega_e^0$ (horizontal dashed line) for $\sigma_+$ than for $\sigma_-$, consistent with the difference in ESR shifts in Fig.~\ref{fig2:cooling}(c), and a clear deviation from a simple sinusoidal dependence on the QWP angle.
 While we expect a small difference in coupling between $\sigma_+$ and $\sigma_-$ polarizations, due to the trion splitting making the Raman detuning for $\sigma_+$ larger by $\omega_h \approx 150$\,GHz, this asymmetric response to $\sigma_+$ and $\sigma_-$ suggests an additional mechanism is present.